llwg/trip1/japan.md

 ![9.1 11:12 GMT+9: picture i took walking back to station](pics/20230901_111214.jpg)

-And then i boarded westward train. it final stop was at a station where i had to get off and transfer to another westward train.
+And then i boarded westward train. its final stop was at a station where i had to get off and transfer to another westward train.

 <div class=aside>
 ### different train carriages seating